Why? Part 1: A Very Good, Perfect World

 "When the cool evening breezes were blowing, the man and his wife heard the Lord God walking about in the garden.
 So they hid from the God among the trees.
 Then the Lord God called to the man, 'Where are you?'"
 Genesis 3:8-9 NLT

-• Don't eat from the tree of knowledge of good and evil
+- Only 3 responsibilities, plus don't eat fruit from the tree of knowledge of good and evil.

 "And God saw everything that he had made, and behold, it was very good.
 And there was evening and there was morning, the sixth day." - Genesis 1:31 (NLT)